jhpyle/docassemble/_docs/modifiers.md

 ---
 {% endhighlight %}

-In the above example, **docassemble** will internally refer to this block with the ID `initialize`.
-Without the `id` directive, **docassemble** would refer to the block with a name like `Question_3`, if this block was the third block in the interview.
+In the absence of an `id` directive, **docassemble** would refer to a block like this with a name like `Question_3` (if this block was the third block in the interview).
+But with `id` set to `initialize`, **docassemble** will internally refer to this block with the ID `initialize`.

 In most cases, your blocks do not need to have unique IDs.
 However, there are some features in **docassemble**, such as the [changing order of precedence](#precedence) feature discussed [below](#precedence), which use `id` directives.

-In some situations, it can be important to tag your interview blocks with a unique name.
-This is because when **docassemble** stores interview answers, it not only stores the current state of the interview variables, but it also stores information about which `mandatory` blocks have been completed.
-When it does so, it needs an ID for the block.
-By default, the IDs of blocks are IDs like `Question_3`, as discussed above.
-Think about what would happen if a user started an interview on April 3, and then saved her answers and logged out, intending to log back in on April 10.
-But on April 8, you upgrade the interview, adding new functionality.
-When the user logs back in on April 10, will her interview answers be compatible with your new version of the interview?
+Also, in some situations, it can be important to tag your interview blocks with a unique name that does not change when the blocks in the interview [YAML] file change.
+This is because when **docassemble** stores interview answers, it not only stores the current state of the interview variables, but it also stores information about which `mandatory` blocks have run to completion.
+When it does so, it tracks the block using the ID for the block.
+If the IDs are arbitrary names like `Question_3`, users could encounter problems

+For example, think about what would happen if a user started working an interview on April 3, and got half-way through, and then saved her answers and logged out, intending to log back in on April 10.
+Then suppose that on April 8, you install a new version of the interview, adding new functionality.
+When the user logs back in on April 10, her interview answers might not be compatible with your new version of the interview.
+For example, suppose that on April 3, the [`mandatory`]<span></span> [`code`] block known as `Question_12` ran to completion.
+But when the user logs in on April 10 and resumes the interview, the code block formerly known as `Question_12` is now known as `Question_14`.
+When **docassemble** evaluates her interview session, it will determine that the [`mandatory`]
+<span></span>[`code`] block known as `Question_14` has not run yet, so
+it will run that code block.
+This might cause information in the user's session to be overwritten.
+You can avoid problems like these by tagging your code blocks with `id` tags, so that the names of the blocks do not change between versions of your interview.

+Another way to avoid problems with the impact of software upgrades on existing sessions is to use a different interview [YAML] file for each version of an interview.
+So a user that starts `docassemble.tax:data/questions/tax-controversy-v2.yml` will always use the same [YAML] file, even when users who started later are using `docassemble.tax:data/questions/tax-controversy-v3.yml`.

 # <a name="sets"></a>Manually indicating that a block sets a variable